veshitala/Machine-learning/[ML] Home Credit/README.md

 - A gradient boosted tree method (LightGBM) is used to model the data

-- Code is based on kernel posted at https://www.kaggle.com/ogrellier/good-fun-with-ligthgbm
+- Code is based on the kernel posted at https://www.kaggle.com/ogrellier/good-fun-with-ligthgbm